The Monster of Peladon: Cast notes

 The character played by Roy Evans is credited as "Miner" on-screen, but is named as Rima in dialogue – and is also credited as such in the Radio Times.
 Ralph Watson previously appeared in the Patrick Troughton story The Web of Fear (1968) and would later appear in the Tom Baker story Horror of Fang Rock (1977).
 Likewise, Rex Robinson appeared in the previous season's debut The Three Doctors (Doctor Who) and would later appear in The Hand of Fear.
-Gerald Taylor operated Daleks in all 60s Dalek stories, he previously appeared in The Web Planet (1965) as a Zarbi, the Operator and voice for Wotan in The War Machines (1966) and Damon's assistant in The Underwater Menace (1967).
+Gerald Taylor operated Daleks in all 60s Dalek stories; he previously appeared in The Web Planet (1965) as a Zarbi, the Operator and voice for Wotan in The War Machines (1966), Damon's assistant in The Underwater Menace (1967) and Baker's Man in The Dæmons (1971).

 Both Alan Bennion and Sonny Caldinez had regularly appeared as Ice Warriors in their previous appearances, with Bennion playing different "Ice Lord" characters in both The Seeds of Death (1969) and The Curse of Peladon (1972), while Caldinez had appeared in all three preceding Ice Warrior serials.
 Additionally, Caldinez had played the mute Kemel in The Evil of the Daleks (1967).
 Donald Gee had previously appeared as "Major Ian Warne" in The Space Pirates (1969).

 Broadcast and reception

 In The Television Companion (1998), David J. Howe and Stephen James Walker noted that the serial failed to be a fresh sequel to The Curse of Peladon because it simply carried many of the same characters and story points, and that it was also unlikely that some of the same characters would still appear fifty years later.
 They also wrote that the story "drags awfully," and, aside from the Ice Warriors, they criticised the supporting characters.
 In 2010, Mark Braxton of Radio Times said that there was a prevailing sense of déjà vu throughout The Monster of Peladon.
-While he noted that story had its moments, he criticised the casting and felt that Pertwee and Sladen continued to lack rapport.
+While he noted that the story had its moments, he criticised the casting and felt that Pertwee and Sladen continued to lack rapport.
 John Sinnott in DVD Talk gave the serial three out of five stars, feeling that the shift in tone halfway through kept interest while the plot was similar and the subplots were repetitive.